Early Doors

 Early Doors is a BBC sitcom written by Craig Cash and Phil Mealey.
 Both writers appear in the series, playing the characters Joe and Duffy, who are best friends.
-Early Doors is set at The Grapes, a small public house in Heaton Norris, Stockport, where daily life revolves around comical issues of love, loneliness and blocked urinals.
+Early Doors is set at The Grapes, a small public house in Heaton Norris, Stockport, Greater Manchester where daily life revolves around comical issues of love, loneliness and blocked urinals.

 Premise

 The show is centred on a pub landlord named Ken, his preoccupation with his step-daughter Melanie, who is preparing to meet her real father and his nervous relationship with barmaid Tanya after Ken's wife left him for his best friend.
 The series reflects some of the Northern humour displayed in The Royle Family (co-written by Cash).
 In a similar style to The Royle Family, every scene unfolds at The Grapes and it is also set in Greater Manchester.
 Two series of the show were produced in 2003 and 2004.
 The series refers to Stockport landmarks, including Houldsworth Square in central Reddish and the McVitie's factory in Heaton Chapel.